kavyanshpandey/python-flask-blog/README.md

 # python-flask-Web-APP

 ### This is a Web Application made with python-Flask, and SQLLITE3 used as backend.
+You can add your blog here and also you can delete it by clicking on the red button.
+See the snapshot added for preview.

 ### Project View